For a Fairer World: Ideology

 The main target of For a Fairer World is, according to the official media of the party, the first article of the Universal Declaration of Human Rights: "All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood."
 The ideology of the party is based in three pillars: the eradication of extreme poverty and environmental degradation, the non-discrimination towards people from different nationalities and the pursuit of global agreements between the governments of foreign countries.

 Electoral results

-For a Fairer World has participated in four Spanish General Elections: 2008, 2011, 2015 and 2019.
-In the latter, the party's candidate to Prime Minister was the Andalusian of Senegalese origin Augustine Ndour, the first African person ever to be candidate to be Spanish Prime Minister.
+For a Fairer World has participated in every general election since 2008, with the exception of the 2016 election.
+In the April 2019 election, the party's candidate to be Prime Minister was Augustine Ndour, the first African person ever to be candidate to be Spanish Prime Minister.
 In this election, For a Fairer World obtained 21.711 votes.

-Since no government could be formed following the 2019 election, the party took part in the second general election of 2019.

 For a Fairer World has also been present in several European, regional and communal elections.